 - To personalize your experience and to allow us to deliver the type of content and product offerings in which you may be most interested.

 - To allow us to better service you in responding to your customer service requests.

-Cookies are small files that a site or its service provider transfers to your computer's hard drive through your web browser, if your browser settings allow, that enables the site's or service provider's systems to recognize your browser and capture and remember certain information.
+Cookies are small files that a site or its service providers transfers to your computer’s hard drive through your web browser — if your browser settings allow — that enables the site or its service provider’s systems to recognize your browser and capture and remember certain information.